tailscale/gomodfs/README.md

 # gomodfs

-`gomodfs` is a virtual filesystem (accessible via FUSE or WebDAV) that implements a read-only filesystem emulating the [`GOMODCACHE` directory layout](https://go.dev/ref/mod#module-cache) that has all Go modules accessible, without making the `cmd/go` tool ever think it needs to download anything.
+`gomodfs` is a virtual filesystem (supporting FUSE, WebDAV, and NFS) that implements a read-only filesystem emulating the [`GOMODCACHE` directory layout](https://go.dev/ref/mod#module-cache) that has all Go modules accessible, without making the `cmd/go` tool ever think it needs to download anything.